dan3988/json-viewer/README.md

 * Navigate to previously selected properties using your browser history
 * Search for text in keys, values or both
 * Evaluate JPath expressions
+* Edit data and undo/redo changes
-* Dark and light mode
+* Dark and light mode support
 * Multiple customisable colour schemes

 ## Building